Cedar Creek

 (Bristletails)

-1. Family MACHILIDAE Jumping Bristletails (Not described at CCNHA)
+1. Family MACHILIDAE Jumping Bristletails (Not described at CCESR)

-2. Family MEINERTELLIDAE Rock Bristletails (Not described at CCNHA)
+2. Family MEINERTELLIDAE Rock Bristletails (Not described at CCESR)

 jhaar@lter.umn.edu Last updated May, 2000